Applying AutoCrop to Core Tray Images

 Using AutoCrop for Capturing Images in Capture X

-There are two changes you need to make to the image capture workflow, one in the capture profile and the other in Capture X itself.
+If you are modifying an existing capture process to start using AutoCrop, there are two changes you may need to make to the image capture workflow, one in the capture profile and the other in Capture X itself.

 Capture Profile Settings